Main DOJ Referral Line: 503-378-4400

-Fredrick Boss, Deputy Attorney General
+Lisa Udland, Deputy Attorney General

-Kate Denison, Legislative Policy Analyst
+Kate Denison, Deputy Legislative Director

-Kate is a legislative policy analyst.
-She works closely with members of the Attorney General’s legislative team and attorneys throughout the DOJ to analyze and develop changes in Oregon law.
+Kate is the deputy legislative director for the Oregon Department of Justice.
+She works closely with the Attorney General’s legislative director and attorneys throughout the DOJ to analyze, develop and lobby for changes in Oregon law.
 Kate has served in various roles at the Oregon DOJ since 2006, providing support in legislative, constituent and public affairs, and as a paralegal, to former Attorneys General John Kroger and Hardy Myers.
 Before moving to Oregon Kate worked on the long-running political talk show, The McLaughlin Group in Washington, D.C. and in former Chicago Mayor Richard M. Daley’s Press Office.
 She received her bachelor’s degree in communications/journalism from Calvin College in Grand Rapids, Michigan.

 Ellen Klem, Director of Consumer Outreach & Education